arielgee/Sage-Like/.misc/tasks.md

 * xml feeds with xslt (<?xml-stylesheet href="/skins/pretty-feed-v3.xsl" type="text/xsl"?>) are not detected by discovery (view & addressbar) see: https://adactio.com/journal/rss
 * discoveryView: address xml json pages before using PageDataByInjection with `/^application\/(feed+)?(xml|json)$/.test((await (await fetch(tab.url)).blob()).type)` => NO. redundent fetch
 * move fetchWithTimeout() to slUtil
+* detect xml feeds with xslt from address-bar
+* is there an xslt for json files? see: https://www.educba.com/xslt-json/ , https://www.saxonica.com/papers/xmlprague-2016mhk.pdf => LOOKS LIKE Fx USES JSON view
 ---

 ## Now
-* detect xml feeds with xslt from address-bar
+* replace AbortDiscovery() with AbortController
-* is there an xslt for json files? see: https://www.educba.com/xslt-json/ , https://www.saxonica.com/papers/xmlprague-2016mhk.pdf
 >> STANDING TASK: Check the <select> control in the preferences page.
 Are the colors of the <option> in dark mode are readable when hoverd
 ---

 ## Next
-* replace AbortDiscovery() with AbortController
 * address the support post https://discourse.mozilla.org/t/support-sage-like-sidebar-based-rss-feed-reader/43383/46
 * 'mark all as read' is not consistent when folder has erroneous feeds
 * add PERMISSION JUSTIFICATION for menus